Blog » Becoming a Coach » How to Become a Grief Coach?

 A few essential skills are discussed in detail below:

 When people think about grief coaches, they may think that the only skill required is the ability to listen.
 While empathy and active listening are essential, they are not the only skills required to succeed as a grief coach.
-Active listening is a skill that can be used to help someone coping with grief.
+Our findings show that active listening is a skill that can be used to help someone coping with grief.
 It involves paying attention to what the person is saying and attempting to understand their feelings.

 Empathy is another important part of active listening.
 When we are empathetic, we feel the emotions of other people and want to help them.
 These skills can be helpful in dealing with grief, as they help us understand how the person is feeling and help us connect with them.